 testis created, attempts to create a second file called

-You can share a drive “on demand” the first time a particular mount is requested.
+You can share a folder “on demand” the first time a particular folder is used by a container.

-You can select to Share it, in which case it is added your Docker Desktop Shared Drives list and available to containers.
+You can select to Share it, in which case it is added your Docker Desktop Shared Folders list and available to containers.
 Alternatively, you can opt not to share it by selecting Cancel.

 Docker Desktop lets you configure HTTP/HTTPS Proxy Settings and

 automatically propagates these to Docker.
 For example, if you set your proxy